porkiedev/raspberry-pi-docs/README.md

 # raspberry-pi-docs
-Cool tricks and fixed for raspberry pis
+Cool tricks and fixes for raspberry pis